 The Travis AFB IDP (Travis AFB, 2016) is the result of a comprehensive planning process that describes the installation's past, present and future physical state and guides future facility programming decisions.
-It is intended to align with the Air Force installation planning goals for mission capability, sustainability, readiness, and modernization.
+It aligns with the Air Force installation planning goals for mission capability, sustainability, readiness, and modernization.

 The IDP serves as a replacement of the BGP and has a section that summarizes the Travis ERP and the need for soil, groundwater and soil gas LUCs.
 However, it does not contain sufficient LUC information to be a useful enforcement and management tool.
-To provide base project planners with the latest detailed LUC data to support future projects, the AFCEC ISS at Travis AFB is working on a Land Use Control Implementation Plan (LUCIP).
-The LUCIP is an internal Air Force tool that will describe the responsibilities of base personnel in maintaining LUCs, provide site-specific LUC data for each site, and present figures that show the boundaries of the groundwater and indoor air restrictions.
-The Travis AFB LUCIP will provide a framework for consistent and effective LUC implementation, management, and compliance tracking.
+To provide base project planners with the latest detailed LUC data to support future projects, the AFCEC ISS at Travis AFB published a Land Use Control Implementation Plan (LUCIP).

+The LUCIP is an internal Air Force tool that documents the established LUCs for restoration and petroleum only sites on Travis AFB, and defines the roles and responsibilities of base and AFCEC personnel for carrying out LUC management, enforcement, and tracking.
+It also provides LUC information to base personnel involved in facility management and project planning as well as site checklists and guidance to assist personnel in conducting annual LUC inspections.
+The Travis AFB LUCIP (CH2M HILL, 2019d) provides a framework for consistent and effective LUC implementation, management, and compliance tracking.